Unity-Technologies/drone-pose-estimation-navigation/README.md

 If you want to have more information on how the model works and how to train your own, go [here](model/README.md).

 ---

-### <a name="link-part-4">[Part 4: Connecting to Unity for inference using GRPC](Documentation/4_setup_grpc_connection.md)</a>
+### <a name="link-part-5">[Part 4: Navigation and Inference](Documentation/4_inference_and_navigation.md)</a>

+<!-- <img src="Documentation/Gifs/0_demo.gif" width=400/> -->

-The gRPC pipeline drives the communication between unity process and external python process that serves the trained model input/output. gRPC is a modern high performant Remote Procedure Call framework that can run in any environment.
+For inference the Unity scene connects to an external python process which that serves the trained model input/output. gRPC is a modern high performant Remote Procedure Call framework that can run in any environment.
 More information on the gPRC can be found [here](https://grpc.io/docs/what-is-grpc/introduction).

-In this project we use gRPC during inference phase to get the prediction of the pose estimation from the model.

----

-### <a name="link-part-5">[Part 5: Navigation and Inference](Documentation/5_navigation_and_inference.md)</a>

-<!-- <img src="Documentation/Gifs/0_demo.gif" width=400/> -->

-We used Unity's [Navigation and Pathfinding](https://docs.unity3d.com/Manual/Navigation.html) system that allows intelligent navigation of characters in the game world.
+After getting the prediction we use Unity's [Navigation and Pathfinding](https://docs.unity3d.com/Manual/Navigation.html) system that allows intelligent navigation of characters in the game world.
 This system uses navigation meshes that are automatically created from the scene geometry, called [NavMesh](https://docs.unity3d.com/ScriptReference/AI.NavMesh.html).

 ---